stylify/web/content/docs/integrations/vitejs.md

 });
 ```

-Now you can add the path to the generated `stylify.css` into `src/main.js` file:
+Now you can add the path of the generated `stylify.css` into `src/main.js` file:

 ```js
 import { createApp } from 'vue'